coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/11.develtutorials/08.corebosupdater/item.md

 them.

 The other type of changesets are the ones you can create as any other record in the application.
-These "manual" changesets support a very restricted set of actions but can turn out to be very useful to customize a coreBOS install for your users in certain cases.
+These "manual" changesets supprt a very restricted set of actions but can turn out to be very useful to customize a coreBOS install for your users in certain cases.